 - Font should be 11 pt.
 Calibri for letters prepared on ADOT letterhead.
 Calibri can be used on ADOT letterhead.
-See the ADOT Guide to Graphic and Editorial Standards for further details on formatting ADOT documents. - Scoping letters for LPA projects should not be sent using ADOT letterhead; either the LPA or their consultant's letterhead should be used. - Scoping letters for LPA projects should be submitted to the ADOT Environmental Planner for a courtesy review.
-This review is not required but it is highly recommended to avoid concerns that information was missing from the scoping letters or that additional contacts should receive scoping letters later in the environmental review process.
+See the ADOT Guide to Graphic and Editorial Standards for further details on formatting ADOT documents. - Scoping letters for LPA projects should not be sent using ADOT letterhead; either the LPA or their consultant's letterhead should be used. - Scoping letters for LPA projects may be submitted to the ADOT Environmental Planner for a courtesy review.
+This review is not required but it is highly recommended in order to avoid concerns that information was missing from the scoping letters or that additional contacts should receive scoping letters later in the environmental review process.

 - Scoping for LPA and CA Agency projects is at the discretion of the CA Agency.
-Informing stakeholders and gathering project information may take other forms such flyers, mailers, public involvement plans, etc. - Margins should be 0.5 top and bottom, 0.75 left and right - Letters should be addressed to either: Ms., Mr., Lt., Chief, or Sir or Madam (please make sure this is in the appropriate mail merge fields as well). - Have the appropriate header on all pages of the letter after the first page to include: Title, Name, Date, Project No., and Page Number. - When submitting a draft of scoping items to the ADOT Environmental Planner for review, include the following as separate attachments (these items are uploaded to Workfront for review as needed): - \circ ~ One attachment for each type of letter (general public, agencies, etc.) - ${\odot}$ $\,$ List of agencies/public to be scoped (spreadsheet) $\,$ - State map & vicinity map - The project manager, District and ADOT Communications should be included in review of the draft letter for ADOT projects (email).
-No response within the review time given means the letter is ready for distribution. - For projects on Tribal lands or projects of Tribal significance, the consultant is to send the draft scoping items to the Environmental Planning Tribal Liaison and the ADOT Environmental Planner for review. - When submitting final scoping items to the ADOT Environmental Planner, include the following as separate attachments: - Merged letters for each type of letter - List of agencies/public to be scoped (spreadsheet) - State map & vicinity map - For projects on Tribal lands or projects of Tribal significance, the consultant is to send the final scoping items to the Environmental Planning Tribal Liaison and the ADOT Environmental Planner.
+Informing stakeholders and gathering project information may take other forms such flyers, mailers, public involvement plans, etc. - Margins should be .5 top and bottom, 0.75 left and right - Letters should be addressed to either: Ms., Mr., Lt., Chief, or Sir or Madam (please make sure this is in the appropriate mail merge fields as well). - Have the appropriate header on all pages of the letter after the first page to include: Title, Name, Date, Project No., and Page Number. - When submitting a draft of scoping items to the ADOT Environmental Planner for review, include the following as separate attachments: - One attachment for each type of letter (general public, agencies, etc.) - List of agencies/public to be scoped (spreadsheet) - State map & vicinity map - For projects on Tribal lands or projects of Tribal significance, the Environmental Planning Tribal Liaison should receive a copy of the draft scoping items when they are submitted to the ADOT Environmental Planner for review. - When submitting final scoping items to the ADOT Environmental Planner, include the following as separate attachments: - Merged letters for each type of letter - List of agencies/public to be scoped (spreadsheet) - State map & vicinity map - For projects on Tribal lands or projects of Tribal significance, The Environmental Planning Tribal Liaison should receive a copy of the final scoping items when they are submitted to the ADOT Environmental Planner.

 The consultant is to verify all names and contact information on the mailing list, including email addresses, before the letters are finalized.
+A copy of the mailing list should be shared with ADOT Communications.
 For ADOT projects, the Environmental Planner is responsible for reviewing the mailing list, maps, and the text of scoping letters in coordination with the Project Manager, the District and Communications.
 Upon approval by the Environmental Planner, ADOT Project Manager, and District, the Environmental Planner will sign or provide the consultants with his/her electronic signature to be inserted to the letters.
 Unless otherwise directed by the Environmental Planner, the consultants are responsible for sending electronic copies of the agency letters by email.
 Hard copies of agency letters are sent only if specifically requested.
 Public letters may be hard copy mailed.
 Consultants then provide EP, ADOT Project Manager, and District with an electronic copy of only one of the mailed letters and will retain a copy of all other letters in the project files.
-As noted earlier, LPA's and CA Agencies are responsible for their own scoping.
+As noted earlier, LPA's and LPA CA Agencies are responsible for their own scoping.